diegonc/packet-bnetp/README.md

 _packet-bnetp_ is a Wireshark plugin written in Lua for dissecting the Battle.net® protocol and Warcraft 3 game protocol.

-Feel free to give feedback, or don't wonder if the project dies.
+Feel free to give feedback!

 ## How to install?